mtazzari/binary/DOCS.md

 ```

 Note:
-For INITIAL_SIGMA_TYPE = 5, 8, 9, M_DISC0 is used to re-normalize the disk surface density to match M_DISC0 initial mass.
+For INITIAL_SIGMA_TYPE = 5, 8, 9, the value of M_DISC0 is used to re-normalize the disk surface density to match M_DISC0 initial mass.

 This is useful, e.g. to reproduce Lodato+2009, Chang+2009, Armitage+2002 simulations.